johnkit/workflow-dev/notes.md

 * "Specify" implies activities that primarily involve human interaction.
 An example of this is creating and editing attributes using the CMB user interface.
 * "Generate" implies activities that primarily involve computational resources.
 An example of this is meshing; although a user invokes the mesher, and possibly provides some top-level settings, the contents of the mesh resource are populated by meshing software.

+## Questions
+* Can some task inputs be optional? e.g., DIF3D attributes for MCC3-only simulation